This is the daily update for today, September 15, 2025.

-One word that discribes the US economy: Recession
+One word that discribes the US economy: Risk

 Text written with ChatGPT from OpenAI.